imccorve/personal-website/src/routes/the-human-tamagotchi/+page.md

 date:   2023-10-10 13:46:40
 categories: tech project
 ---
+# "Building Your Own 'Interactive' Digital Pet with Adafruit's Matrix Portal"

 <iframe src="https://giphy.com/embed/4oZpTY30l6XtK" width="480" height="373" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/90s-nostalgia-tamagotchi-4oZpTY30l6XtK">via GIPHY</a></p>

 One late night, I had the idea of dressing up as a human tamagotchi for Mardi Gras parade.
 I thought it would be cool way to dive into hardware and costume making.
 Figuring out the execution of this project was a little tough.
 Initially there was that inclination (trap) people may have where they want to build it from scratch.
 However from a user's perspective I realized most people won't care about the underlying mechanics of how egg hatching works.
 As much as I'm doing it for me, I also wanted it to look cool, so I simplified it down to interactive buttons mapped to specific animations.